 Currently editing stint

-Adjust only iff the inside edge of the tire is hotter than the outside edge by more than 10 degrees.
+Adjust only iff the inside edge of the tyre is hotter than the outside edge by more than 10 degrees.

-Note: after a prolonged slide or a spin out, the load and therefor temperatures across the tire surface will not be the same as after normal driving!
+Note: after a prolonged slide or a spin out, the load and therefor temperatures across the tyre surface will not be the same as after normal driving!

 Change only one setting at a time in small increments